LeeJYg/LLM-Unlearning-for-Privacy-Information/README.md

 ---

 ### Parameter Agnostic Method
-ICuL is a lightweight and flexible strategy designed for scenarios where only the model's API is accessible.
 It focuses on prompt-based methods to guide the model towards forgetting sensitive data dynamically.

 - **In-Context Unlearning for LLMs**
   - **Description:** Uses unlearning samples as prompts to adjust the model's outputs without modifying internal parameters.